-1 .
-Fine Arts
+1. Fine Arts

 7100:210 Visual Art Awareness 3 credits

 7500:201 Exploring Music 3 credits

 7800:301 Introduction to Theatre and Film 3 credits

 7900:210 Viewing Dance 3 credits

-2 .
-Philosophy/Classi CS
+2. Philosophy/Classic os .

 3200:189 Mythology of Ancient Greece 3 credits

 3200:220 Introduction to the Ancient World 3 credits

 3600:101 Introduction to Philosophy 3 credits

 3600:120 Introduction to Ethics 3 credits

 3600:170 Introduction to Logic 3 credits

-3 .
-Literature
+3. Literature

 English Literature

 3300:250 Classic and Contemporary Literature 3 credits

+3300:251 Topics in World Literature 3 credits

 3300:252 Shakespeare and His World 3 credits

 Non-English Litera ature

 3200:361 Literature of Greece 3 credits

 3520:350 Themes in French Literature in Translation 3 credits

 3580:350 Literature in Spanish-American in Translation 3 credits

-4 .
-3400:211 The Humanities in the Western Tradition II 4 credits
+The Humanities in the Western Tradition II

-6A variety of mathematics and statistics courses can be employed to meet this requirement.
-It would be best to consult with your adviser before registering for any mathematics course.

-The student may satisfy the General Education Requirement in the natural sciences by completing two courses totaling eight credits from two different sciences.
+- 5 A variety of mathematics and statistics courses can be employed to meet this requirement.
+It would be best to consult with your adviser before registering for any mathematics course - 6 The student may satisfy the General Education Requirement in the natural sciences by completing two courses totaling eight credits from two different sciences.
 One course must have a laboratory component.